-Great Square of Pegasus points to Andromeda galaxy | EarthSky.org
+Great Square points to Andromeda galaxy | EarthSky.org

 Tonight, look for the nearest large spiral galaxy to our Milky Way.
 It’s becoming well placed for evening viewing from Northern Hemisphere locations.
-The Great Square of Pegasus is a great jumping off point for finding the famous Andromeda galaxy, also known to astronomers as Messier 31.
+The Great Square of Pegasus is a great jumping-off point for finding the famous Andromeda galaxy, also known to astronomers as Messier 31.

-As seen from mid-northern latitudes, the Great Square of Pegasus looks like a … well … a big square.
+The Great Square of Pegasus looks like a … well … a big square.
 Go figure.
-The Great Square of Pegasus sparkles over the eastern horizon at about 9 p.m. daylight-saving time in mid-August.
-A month from now – around mid-September – the Great Square will return to the same place in the sky some 2 hours earlier.
+At mid-northern latitudes, the Great Square of Pegasus sparkles over the eastern horizon at about 8 or 9 p.m. in late August and early September.
+That’s 8 or 9 p.m. local time.
+Some two weeks from now – around mid-September – the Great Square will return to the same place in the sky about an hour earlier.
 By autumn, people at northerly latitudes will see the Great Square of Pegasus at nightfall.

-For some idea of the Great Square’s size, extend your hand an arm length from your eye.
+For some idea of the Great Square’s size, extend your hand an arm’s length from your eye.
 You’ll see that any two Great Square stars are farther apart than the width of your hand.

 Now let’s find the Andromeda galaxy.
 To get your bearings, locate the Great Square of Pegasus in your eastern sky this evening (or on the chart at the top of this post).
 But instead of thinking of the Great Square as a square, think of it as a baseball diamond.
 Now imagine the farthest star to the left – Alpheratz – as the third-base star.
 A line drawn from the first-base star through Alpheratz points in the general direction of the Andromeda galaxy.